tiagonuneslx/dia_aberto_frontend/README.md

 High fidelity prototype for Computer Science project "Dia Aberto", using the Javascript frontend web framework "Vue.js".

+### UPDATE

+Dependencies' versions are now fixed (instead of set to "latest", which created problems)

+Also, for your convenience the project is now **live** at: https://tiagonuneslx.github.io/dia_aberto_frontend/

+Please consider staring the project and maybe following me on Github/LinkedIn (https://www.linkedin.com/in/tiago-nunes-8430401b7) :raised_hands: Cheers :beers:

 ### Main Prerequisites

 - [Git](https://git-scm.com/)